pousse-cafe/pousse-cafe.github.io/documentation.md

     }

-### In an aggregate root
+### Aggregate root listeners

 Aggregate root message listeners are used to update aggregates when handling a domain event.
-Unlike factory listeners, aggregate root listeners do not return a value, they only have side effects.
-There can not be several listeners per aggregate consuming the same message.

 Below example describes a Product aggregate giving the possibility to place an Order.
-The `OrderPlaced` event is issued if the order can be placed successfully.
+The `OrderPlaced` event is issued if the order was placed successfully.

     public class Product extends AggregateRoot<...> {
         ...